microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 ### Using Examples

-This is an approach where you use the primary content to "feed the model" some examples of the desired output for a given instruction, and let it infer the patter for the desired output.
+This is an approach where you use the primary content to "feed the model" some examples of the desired output for a given instruction, and let it infer the pattern for the desired output.
 Based on the number of examples provided, we can have zero-shot prompting, one-shot prompting, few-shot prompting etc.

 The prompt now consists of three components: